JohnDeved/fasting-notes/README.md

   - Fasting can increase growth hormone levels by up to 5-fold in men and 13-fold in women.
 - [☑︎](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5990470/)[☑︎](https://casereports.bmj.com/content/casereports/2018/bcr-2017-221854.full.pdf) Fasting is a good way to heal and prevent diabetic type 2.
   - ☑︎ Fasting can improve glucose control, insulin sensitivity, and beta-cell function in people with type 2 diabetes.
-  - [☑︎ Dr. Bret Scher, MD](https://www.dietdoctor.com/intermittent-fasting-the-best-diet-for-type-2-diabetes): [...]
+  - [☑︎ Dr. Bret Scher (MD) writes](https://www.dietdoctor.com/intermittent-fasting-the-best-diet-for-type-2-diabetes): [...]
 Intermittent fasting combined with a low carb diet may be the best treatment of type 2 diabetes that we have ever seen.
 - Fasting positively affects the long-term immune system.
   - Fasting can modulate the immune system in various ways, such as reducing inflammation, enhancing autophagy, stimulating stem cell regeneration, and altering gut microbiota.
   - These effects can potentially improve the immune response to infections, allergies, autoimmune diseases, and cancer